 This is a wonderful opportunity for you to be a blessing to others.
-Now that you've made room in your closet for new blessings, pass those old clothes on and be a blessing to others.
+Now that you've made room in your closet for new blessings pass those old clothes on and be a blessing to others.
 You can definitely donate to the usual suspects: Salvation Army and Goodwill.
 I would encourage you, though, to look for other ways in which to be a blessing to those in your community.
 Remember, people who shop at the Goodwill and the Salvation Army must pay for those items.
-There are probably a number of not-for-profit organizations in your community who work directly with those in need and provide them with resources free of cost.
+There are probably several not-for-profit organizations in your community that work directly with those in need and provide them with resources free of cost.
 These are the organizations to whom I like to donate.
-Some organizations may be in need of specific sizes because they have people already in mind who are in need.
+Some organizations may need specific sizes because they have people already in mind who are in need.

 Are there local shelters for women and children, men, or families who could use your clothes?
 A quick Google search for local women's or men's shelters will provide you with organizations in your community that would love all those nice things you are parting with.
 There are domestic violence shelters, transitional housing, homeless shelters, and emergency shelters.
 Connect with these organizations through social media or drop them an email and let them know that you have some goodies for them.
 I know they'll appreciate you for it.